jamesaduncan/osom.guide/src/coe.md

 ---
 ## Introduction

-The Correction of Error (CoE) process was been inspired by the [AWS Well Architected](https://wa.aws.amazon.com/wat.concept.coe.en.html) framework, and acts as a [systematic method of learning](/doctrine#do-we-use-systematic-mechanisms-of-learning) for
+The Correction of Error (CoE) process was inspired by the [AWS Well Architected](https://wa.aws.amazon.com/wat.concept.coe.en.html) framework, and acts as a [systematic method of learning](/doctrine#do-we-use-systematic-mechanisms-of-learning) for